burger

 • Refer to this other guide if you are looking for information on editing other file formats.

-To access kDrive and edit the PDF document:
+To access kDrive and modify the PDF document:

 1. Click here to access the Web app kDrive (online service ksuite.infomaniak.com/kdrive).